Asabeneh/30-Days-Of-JavaScript/06_Day_Loops/06_day_loops.md

     ['Finland','Ireland', 'Iceland']
     ```

 3. In above countries array, check if there is  a country or countries end with a substring 'ia'.
 If there are countries end with, print it as array.
-If there is no country containing the word 'ai', print 'These are countries ends without ia'.
+If there is no country containing the word 'ia', print 'These countries do not end with ia'.

     ```sh
     ['Albania', 'Bolivia','Ethiopia']